Abdullah-K13/Appointment-ManagementModule/README.md

 # Appointment Management Mobile App (Hospital System)
-This repository holds the source code for the Appointment Management Mobile App, designed to empower hospital patients with a user-friendly platform to manage appointments, tests, and access medical information conveniently.
+This repository holds the source code for the Appointment Management Mobile App, designed to empower hospital patients with a user-friendly platform to manage appointments, tests, and access medical information conveniently.<br>

 ## Features: